GClunies/reflekt/README.md

 # Reflekt

-A CLI tool to help Data, Engineering, and Product teams:
+A tool to help Data, Engineering, and Product teams:
 - Define event schemas as `code` using [JSON Schema](https://json-schema.org/), providing a version controlled source of truth for events.
 - Lint schemas to enforce agreed-upon conventions (configurable).
 Run `reflekt lint` in a CI/CD pipeline to check:
     - Naming conventions (snake_case, camelCase, Title Case, etc.)